UBC-MDS/pyxplr/CONTRIBUTING.md

 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

+## Submitting Your Contributions

+### Internal Contributions

+We utilize [Github Flow](https://guides.github.com/introduction/flow/) approach.
+If you have been granted access to the repository, please follow this approach.
+All development should be done in feature-specific branches branched off `master`.
+Once ready, submit a pull request from your feature branch to `master`.

+### External Contributions

+Even if you are not a team member, your contributions are very welcome.
+In this case please use fork+PR approach - fork the repository, work on your changes and then submit a pull request back to the repository.
+We will be glad to review and hopefully approve it!

 ## Get Started!